-Further details in relation to density requirements are set out in Chapter 11 'Development Management Standards and Land Use Zoning Objectives'.
+Further details in relation to density requirements are set out in section 11.7.2 of Chapter 11 'Development Management Standards and Land Use Zoning Objectives'.

 Housing Development Policies

 It is a policy of the Council:

 To encourage and foster the creation of attractive, mixed use, sustainable communities that include a suitable mix of housing types and tenures with supporting facilities, amenities, and services that meet the needs of the entire community and accord with the principles of universal design, in so far as practicable.